wso2/docs-is/en/docs/guides/identity-lifecycles/jit-workflow.md

                 PRIMARY userstore domain.
                 For example,

-                -   If you specify the username as user, the user is provisioned to the domain.
+                -   If you specify the username as `user`, the user is provisioned to the domain.
                 -   If you specify the username as `user1`, the user is provisioned to the PRIMARY userstore domain.